Founder and Board Member

-Dr. Diamond is a podiatrist who has been practicing for over 30 years.
-Part of his patient population has included the homeless and indigent.
-Dr. Diamond has seen the many types of foot problems that can occur with the homeless and the importance of adequate shoes.
-He has a deep passion to help the homeless and those in need prevent foot problems with improved comfort by providing a good pair of shoes.
+Dr. Diamond is a retired podiatrist who had practiced for over 30 years.
+Part of his patient population included the homeless and indigent.
+Dr. Diamond has seen the many types of foot problems that can occur when a homeless individual has no shoes or inadequate shoes.
+Shoes are vitally important.
+He has a deep passion to help the homeless and those in need prevent foot problems by providing a good pair of shoes.
 He is a past Chairperson for the Committee on Homelessness in Culver City, California.
 He is also the 2018 recipient of The Annual Local Hero Award from The Returned Peace Corps Volunteers of Los Angeles for embodying and promoting the spirit of the Peace Corps in his service to the community of Los Angeles.

 ROSALIND LA BRIOLA